robofar/rgbd-odometry/README.md

 ### 2. Pose Estimation (Frame-to-Map Matching)

-For all frames following the initial frame (`frame_id > 0`), the camera's current pose is estimated by matching the newly extracted frame features against the existing features in the local map.
+For all frames following the initial frame, the camera's current pose is estimated by matching the newly extracted frame features against the existing features in the local map.

 The estimation process follows these steps: